lg-bot/import-test/README.md

 This is the challenge for getting into phase 4.
 You'll work on one app, building it in three stages.

-To get started, create a new repository called `phase-4-challenge`.
+To get started, create a new repository called `phase-4-challenge` and load the files from [the scaffold][scaffold].
 Do all of your work in this repo and submit it as your solution.

 As part of your evaluation for this challenge, you'll be building an additional feature with the interviewer.
 Read the [Pairing Exercise](#pairing-exercise) section for more detail.